flamenco687/Proxy/README.md

 This is done by detecting indexes or newindexes inside the main table and passing or returning the values from the proxy table so the main one always remains empty and always notices changes.

-So that's it, one metatable, two metamethods and a normal table to detect changes in vanilla tables, but if you want some extra functionality here it is, Proxy. *We've got moonwave documentation, wohoo!*
+So that's it, one metatable, two metamethods and a normal table to detect changes in vanilla tables, but if you want some extra functionality here it is, Proxy.

 ```lua
 local ProxyClass = require(Source.Proxy)